Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise7.md

 ```

 * Stage 2 - Weaponization
   *  For Stag 2 you are required to Weaponize the error/vulnerability identified in Stage 1.
 To acheieve this you will need to make use of both MPC5748G development board and wire then together via the CAN bus.
-On MPC5748G Development Board A you will nede to download and install the flexcan_receive project.
-On MPC5748G Development Board B you will need to develop the eapsonized exploit.
-  *  I would suggest that you validate the vulnerability via debugging the application  MPC5748G Development Board A.
+On MPC5748G Development Board A you will need to download and install the [flexcan_receive](https://github.com/Merimetso-Code/EmbeddedAutomotiveSecurity/blob/main/EXERCISE5.7z) project.
+On MPC5748G Development Board B you will need to develop the weapsonized exploit.
+This can be achieved via using the flexcan_transmit project locataed within the the S32DS Design Studion.
+I would suggest that you validate the vulnerability via debugging the application MPC5748G Development Board A to ensure that the vulnerability is correctly triggered.

 ## Contact Details